SynergyKit/synergykit-api/DOCUMENTATION.md

 |GET| For simple retrieval of information about your data, users or application, you should use the GET method.
 The information you request will be returned to you as a JSON object.<br/><br/> The attributes defined by the JSON object can be used to form additional requests.
 Any request using the GET method is read-only and will not affect any of the objects you are querying.
 |PUT| To update the information about an object in your application, the PUT method is availible.<br/><br/>  Like the DELETE method, the PUT method is idempotent.
 It sets the state of the target using the provided values, regardless of their current values.
 Requests using the PUT method do not need to check the current attributes of the object.
 For every use of the PUT method it's required to include actual version of the object.
 |PATCH|To update just some information about an object in your application, the PATCH method is availible.
 |DELETE|To destroy an object or delete an user and remove it from your application, the DELETE method should be used.
-This will remove the specified object if it is found.<br/><br/>  If it is not found, the operation will return a response indicationg that the object was not found.
-This idempotency means that you do not have eto check for a resource's availability prior to issuing a delete command, the final state will be the same regardless of its existence.
+This will remove the specified object if it is found.<br/><br/>  If it is not found, the operation will return a response indicating that the object was not found.
+This idempotency means that you do not have to check for a resource's availability prior to issuing a delete command, the final state will be the same regardless of its existence.

 ###HTTP Statuses
 Along with the HTTP methods that the API responds to, it will also return standard HTTP statuses, including error codes.